cijerezg/MLSP/README.md

-# My Paper Title
+# Multi-length Skills with Priors for Reinforcement Learning

-This repository is the official implementation of Multi-Length Skills with Prior for Reinforcement Learning Neural Information Processing Systems / NeurIPS 2023
+This repository is the official implementation of Multi-Length Skills with Prior for Reinforcement Learning.

+Neural Information Processing Systems / NeurIPS 2023

 > We present MLSP, an approach to transfer multi-length skills from offline datasets to accelerate downstream learning of unseen tasks.
 We propose HIMES,